-Users can filter using various combinations of insurer, claim group, team, claimant file owner, document type and status, matched status, date responded and number of days left to respond.
-For example, if you are covering for a colleague and monitoring the documents assigned to that person as well as your own, you could create a custom filter that will display all plans assigned to either you or your colleague, in a single worklist.
+Users can filter using various combinations of insurer, branch/claim group, team, claimant file owner, document type and status, matched status, number of days left to respond, date responded, and adjudicating user.
+For example, if you are covering for a colleague and wish to review plans recently adjudicated by that colleague, you could create a custom filter that will display all adjudicated plans according to the adjudicating user or the date responded, in a single worklist.

 To create a custom filter: